Gabriel-Kahen/EasyVGA/README.md

 # Visiblity Graph Analysis Overview

 This code performs a simple [visiblity graph analysis](https://en.wikipedia.org/wiki/Visibility_graph_analysis).
-The further down on the colormap, the more visible.
+The further to the right on the colormap below, the more visible.

 ![jetcolormap](https://i.imgur.com/QLmNLR2.png)